nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Reflection and Attributes - Exercise/CommandPattern/README.md

 ### reate a Class Engine

 Create a class Engine, which contains a void Run() method.
 It should hold the following field:

+     private readonly ICommandInterpreter commandInterpreter;

+It should have a constructor, which accepts an ICommandInterpreter:

+     public Engine(ICommandInterpreter commandInterpreter)